-Going to the gym, can be like a long term relationship — the sex is new and exciting in the first year, but after a while it becomes work: You’ve gotta schedule it, you gotta commit to it, blah blah blah.
-So how do we spice up our gym life and find gym motivation so we can get better results?
-Here are 5 ways to fall in love with the gym all over again.
+Going to the gym can be like any long-term relationship — the sex is new and exciting in the first year, but after a while it becomes work: You’ve gotta schedule it, you’ve gotta commit to it, blah blah blah.
+So how do we spice up our gym life and find gym motivation to allow for better results?

-1. Hire a trainer
+1. Hire a trainer.